 |Arlo||Arlo Pro||Arlo Pro 2||Stick Up||Canary Flex|

-Arlo Pro is either tied or a close second, depending on how you look at it.
-It is slower to wake up, but it works with IFTTT, Stringify, Echo Show, Echo SPot, and SmartThings, can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
+Arlo Pro works with IFTTT, Stringify, Echo Show, Echo Spot, and SmartThings.
+It can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
 Arlo Go, although expensive ($399.99), is an option for monitoring places without Wi-Fi.

-Arlo Pro 2 offers a FHD experience and has several additional features including pre-buffering, motion zones, and continuous video recording if plugged in, but Arlo is currently selling a kit that requires the purchase of two cameras, bumping the starting price up to $479.99.
+Arlo Pro 2 offers a FHD experience and has several additional features including pre-buffering, motion zones, and continuous video recording if plugged in, but Arlo is currently selling a kit that requires the purchase of two cameras, bumping the starting price up to $479.99 (the kit also includes a rechargeable battery).

 Other Battery Powered Home Security Cameras